CaraHill/sinatra-shopping-cart/README.md

 We are going to create an online shopping cart.

 - A user can view a list of products
+- A user can view a product in more details on a different page
 - A user can sign up
 - A user can log in
 - A user can select items from the products page to put into their shopping cart
 - A user can remove items from their shopping cart
+- A user can purchase items in their shopping cart (just a button no need to deal with credit card libraries)